Visiting Germany in October: Weather, Festivals, and Tips

 October 3 marks German Unity Day, the national holiday commemorating reunification in 1990.
 In Hamburg, it becomes a citywide celebration, with concerts, exhibits, and street food spread across public squares.

 The free festival has something for everyone.
 While kids enjoy the rides, adults can explore political exhibits or catch a fireworks display.
-Expect key sites illuminated from 7 pm, making it a feast for your eyes, too.
+Expect key sites illuminated from 7 PM, making it a feast for your eyes, too.
+Events like this are a great addition to family tours in Germany in October, offering fun, culture, and memorable experiences.

 Cannstatter Volksfest (Stuttgart)